Time Logs provide a clean and simple way to track time worked, and can be used very flexibly with Tasks and Tickets.

 Anything that can be linked to a Time Log—such as a Task or Ticket—has a Time Logged field.
 This is a special summary field that adds up all the duration values for all the linked Time Logs.
 For example:

-A coordinator sets up the project schedule
+Set up the project schedule

-Artists work on their assigned tasks
+Work on assigned tasks

 Artists working on their assigned tasks can easily log time right from their My Tasks page using the Time Logged field’s (+) button.

 There are two ways to log time: on the Task or Ticket, or on the Time Log page.

 From a Task or Ticket page, hover over the Time Logged Field and click on the (+) button to bring up the new Time Log form.

 2. Create a Time Log on a Time Log page